nfz4777/Master-s-Thesis/README.md

 Ms_Thesis: Master's Original Thesis

-IEEE_Tarnsactions_Paper: I am going to submit the paper to a good journal named " IEEE Transactions on Reliability" soon.
+IEEE_Tarnsactions_Paper: This was the initial draft.
+The final version is submitted to IEEE Transactions on Reliability.

 University's (CUA) Publication: https://www.proquest.com/docview/3054357180